-FIELD DESCRIPTION EXAMPLE Service Provider ce Provider This is the name of your Dynamic DNS service provider.
+FIELD DESCRIPTION EXAMPLE Service Provider This is the name of your Dynamic DNS service provider.
+WWW.DynDNS.ORG (default)

-FIELD DESCRIPTION EXAMPLE Active Press [SPACE BAR] to select Yes and then press [ENTER] to make dynamic DNS active.
-Yes DDNS Type Press [SPACE BAR] and then [ENTER] to select DynamicDNS if you have a dynamic IP address(es).
+FIELD DESCRIPTION EXAI Active Press [SPACE BAR] to select Yes and then press [ENTER] to make Ye dynamic DNS active.
+DDNS Type Press [SPACE BAR] and then [ENTER] to select DynamicDNS if you have a dynamic IP address(es).
 Select StaticDNS if you have a static IP address(s).
 DynamicDNS (default) Select CustomDNS to have dyns.org provide DNS service for a domain name that you already have from a source other than dyndns.org.
 Host1-3 Enter your host name(s) in the fields provided.
 You can specify up to two host names separated by a comma in each field. me.dyndns.org USER Enter your user name.
 Password Enter the password assigned to you.
-Enable Wildcard Option nable Wildcard ptionYour ZyAIR supports DYNDNS wildcard.
+Enable Wildcard Your ZyAIR supports DYNDNS wildcard.
 Press [SPACE BAR] and then [ENTER] to select Yes or No This field is N/A when you choose DDNS client as your service provider.
-Enable Off Line Option able Off Line tion This field is only available when CustomDNS is selected in the DDNS Type field.
+No Offline This field is only available when CustomDNS is selected in the DDNS Type field.
 Press [SPACE BAR] and then [ENTER] to select Yes .
 When Yes is selected, traffic is redirected to a URL that you have previously specified (see www.dyndns.org for details).
-IP Address Update Policy: You can select Yes in either the Use Server Detected IP field (recommended) or the Use Specified IP Address field, but not both.
-With the Use Server Detected IP and Use Specified IP Address fields both set to No, the DDNS server automatically updates the IP address of the host name(s) with the ZyAIR's WAN IP address.
-DDNS does not work with a private IP address.
-When both fields are set to No , the ZyAIR must have a public WAN IP address in order for DDNS to work.
-DDNS Server Auto Detect IP Address Press [SPACE BAR] to select Yes and then press [ENTER] to have the DDNS server automatically update the IP address of the host name(s) with the public IP address that the ZyAIR uses or is behind.
+Edit Update IP Ac ldress: You can select Ye Addr field, but no es in either the Use Server Detected IP field (recommended) or the Us t both. ser Specified IP ver Detected IP and User Specified IP Addr fields both set to No, the ates the IP address of the host name(s) with the ZyAIR's WAN IP addr ork with a private IP address.
+When both fields are set to No , the ZyAI in order for DDNS to work.
+R must have a public Use Server Detected IP Press [SPACE BAR] to select Yes and then press [ENTER] to have the DDNS server automatically update the IP address of the host name(s) with the public IP address that the ZyAIR uses or is behind.
 Yes You can set this field to Yes whether the IP address is public or private, static or dynamic.